Eduardo Quaresma: Return from loan

 Quaresma returned to the Estádio José Alvalade in summer 2023.
 Having begun the campaign on the bench, he benefitted from injuries to teammates and the absence of Ousmane Diomande, who was competing in the 2023 Africa Cup of Nations, and was given a start against rivals Porto on 18 December; he impressed in the game, and also created a play that led to a goal by Viktor Gyökeres that was disallowed, in a 2–0 win to overtake Benfica at the top of the table.
 Afterwards, he began appearing regularly as a starter, and scored his first competitive goal for Sporting on 11 February 2024 in a 5–0 home victory over Braga.

 Quaresma made his continental debut on 15 February 2024, featuring the entire 3–1 away defeat of Young Boys in the knockout phase of the UEFA Europa League.
 He made his first appearance in the UEFA Champions League on 1 October, in a 1–1 away draw against PSV Eindhoven in the league stage.
 On 4 May 2025, he scored a stoppage-time goal in a 2–1 win over Gil Vicente to help his team maintain their lead at the top of the table with two matches remaining.

 International career

 Quaresma represented Portugal at under-15, under-16, under-17, under-18 and under-19 levels, totalling 36 caps.
 He made his debut for the under-21s on 6 September 2021, in a 1–0 win over Belarus in the 2023 UEFA European Championship qualifiers held in Amadora.

 Style of play

-Quaresma is predominantly deployed as a central defender, but could also play as a right-back; a natural leader thanks to his passing ability, vision and football IQ, he is equally adept at defensive midfielder.
-Technically gifted with strong tackling, intercepting and anticipation skills, he also liked to dribble and play short passes taking advantage of his pace to create attacking opportunities for his team.
+Quaresma was primarily deployed as a central defender, although he was also used as a right-back or defensive midfielder.
+He was noted for his passing range, anticipation and defensive positioning, as well as his ability to carry the ball and play short passes.
+His pace and mobility allowed him to contribute in both defensive and build-up phases of play.